General Steam Navigation Company: Foundation and first years

 The initiative to form the General Steam Navigation Company came from William J. Hall and Thomas Brocklebank.
 On 11 June 1824 a contract was signed to found the company.
-It had a large nominal capital of £2 million in £100 shares, but the first instalment was only two pounds 10 shillings, and would never exceed £15.
+It had a large nominal capital of £2 million in £100 shares, but the first installment was only two pounds 10 shillings, and would never exceed £15.
 The company had a wide ranging vision of establishing steam lines across the globe, but also wanted to station steam vessels for towing at multiple places on the British coast.

 GSN's first board had 18 members.
 Amongst these were the Calais shipping line owners William Jolliffe and Sir Edward Banks, the wharfinger William J. Hall, and the Ramsgate shipping line owner Thomas Brocklebank.
 Mr. Matthias Attwood MP was the first chairman.
 He would be succeeded by his son Matthias Wolverley Attwood (1808-1865).
-(Matthias Attwood should not to be confused with his younger brother the MP and banker Thomas Attwood.
+(Matthias Attwood should not be confused with his younger brother the MP and banker Thomas Attwood.
 Others have that Sir Joseph Banks and Thomas Brocklebank would only later become the managing director.

 When the company was established, it immediately acquired four existing steamers for lines to Hull and Ramsgate.
 It then ordered six more for lines to Yarmouth, Ostend, Brighton and Dieppe.
 The tonnage of these ships was about 240, with 40 hp.
 In 1825 a new line from London to Leith was added, serviced by the United Kingdom of 160 feet.
 In 1825 the GSN operated 14 steam vessels on lines from London.
 Many of the ships in this overview can be identified with ships in an 1822 overview of early steam vessels.

 The overview illustrates how the company's operations started.
 In 1824, Jolliffe, Banks, and Brocklebank brought in their four steam vessels.
 The board then carefully placed orders for six new ships: four built by Everden at Deptford on land leased from Brocklebank, and two by Wallis at Blackwall.
 In 1825 however, many existing ships were hastily bought after little prior inspection.
 In 1826 GSN faced a financial crisis.
 Only about half of its fleet was actually employed, and not all of these permanently.
 Many of the second hand ships which had been bought required extensive repairs, and the ships that had been ordered cost a lot of money before they generated revenue.

 Some shareholders were worried by the continued calls for additional funding, and in March 1827 they reacted by attempting to dissolve the company.
 This did not succeed, but in the autumn, the three executive directors who had been in charge up till then were replaced by three committees.
 The change led to tighter procedures and better accounting, and the company becoming profitable.
-In 1831 parliament granted limited liability, and incorporation followed in 1834.
+In 1831 Parliament granted limited liability via the General Steam Navigation Company Act 1831 (1 & 2 Will.
+4. c. liii), and incorporation followed in 1834.